 A student may enroll in any class for audit on a noncredit, space-available basis with payment of the regular credit hour fee.
 The student is expected to attend classes and participate in class activities, but is not required to complete assignments or take examinations.
 Audit hours may not be converted to credit at a later date.
-Students must declare a course as audit status at the time of initial registration by submitting a completed Official Course Audit Form to the Academic Affairs Office.
+Students must declare a course as audit status at the time of initial registration by submitting a completed Official Course Audit Form to the Academic Affairs Office and payment of all fees to the Business Office.